 If you’re good at something, why do it for free?
 Getting paid to do something you enjoy has a lot of upsides.
 Check out these ideas to inspire a side hustle you care about:

 - Sell your handmade goods.
-Whether you’re a whiz at woodworking, knitting, painting, or crafting, you could earn cash for your wares on sites like Etsy.
+Whether you’re a whiz at woodworking, knitting, painting, or crafting, you could earn cash for your wares on sites like Etsy, opens in new tab.

 - Walk or board pets.
 Love animals?
-Use apps like Rover or Wag!, and you can get paid for dog walking, cat sitting, or even just dropping in to check on pets whose owners need a hand.
+Use apps like Rover, opens in new tab or Wag!, opens in new tab, and you can get paid for dog walking, cat sitting, or even just dropping in to check on pets whose owners need a hand.

 - Do freelance work.
-Pursue your passion for software development, writing, or another professional interest by listing your services on Fiverr.
+Pursue your passion for software development, writing, or another professional interest by listing your services on Fiverr, opens in new tab.
 There, paying clients look for help with everything from building websites to editing resumes.

 - Take on a new project.
-If you have a knack for home repairs or love the smell of freshly cut grass, you can find quick jobs—including furniture assembly and yard work—listed on platforms like TaskRabbit.
+If you have a knack for home repairs or love the smell of freshly cut grass, you can find quick jobs—including furniture assembly and yard work—listed on platforms like TaskRabbit, opens in new tab.

 2. Find side gigs you can do from home